 Tel: (617) 324-6246

-Mathew Amengual is an Assistant Professor in the Institute for Work and Employment Research (IWER) at the MIT Sloan School of Management.
+Matthew Amengual is an Assistant Professor in Work and Organization Studies at MIT Sloan.
+He is affiliated with the Institute for Work and Employment Research (IWER) and the Sustainability Initiative.

 “Complementary Labor Regulation: The Uncoordinated Combination of State and Private Regulators in the Dominican Republic”, World Development Vol. 38 No. 3, pp. 405- 414, 2010.